 Best Buy is a multinational retailer specializing in electronics and technical appliances.

-It is a world’s renowned company providing consulting, technology, and outsourcing services across the globe.
+It is a world-renowned company providing consulting, technology, and outsourcing services across the globe.

-First National Bank is one of the leading prominent financial solution institutions in South Africa.
+First National Bank is one of the leading financial institutions in South Africa.

-It is the world’s leading energy management and automation solutions provider company.
+It is the world’s leading energy management and automation solutions provider.

 Amazon is the world’s leading online e-commerce store.

-It is a multinational healthcare company based in Switzerland, also one of the largest pharmaceutical and diagnostics companies in the world.
+It is a multinational healthcare company based in Switzerland, and is also one of the largest pharmaceutical and diagnostics companies in the world.

 It is a well-known global sportswear and athletic footwear company.